ubcspin/Macaron/README.md

  - `npm install imports-loader --save`
  - `npm install script-loader --save`

+ As well, the following two loaders for loading CSS stylesheets:

+ - `npm install style-loader css-loader --save-dev`

 Now, you can build the environment with `npm run build`, and serve it on `localhost:8080` with `npm run dev`.
 When served, it will automatically refresh when you change components.
 For more information, follow this tutorial: https://github.com/christianalfoni/react-webpack-cookbook/wiki